IIITM-Jay/Data-Licenses/branches.md

 As a ***"Licensee"*** ,before using the Licensed material you should be clear about the mentioned licenses uder the document.
 Some common scenarios are as follows
   #### __Material you wish to use is not permitted by the Licencse:__
-    *  Contact the Licensor for granting permission.
+    1. Contact the Licensor for granting permission.
-    * If permission is not granted and still you use it, then you may be liable for copyright infringement.
+    2. If permission is not granted and still you use it, then you may be liable for copyright infringement.
-    * Do not violate the terms of the licenses.
+    3. Do not violate the terms of the licenses.
  #### __Properly attributing the material offered CC licenses:__
-    * You must retain copyright notice, a link to the license and a liense notice.
+    1. You must retain copyright notice, a link to the license and a liense notice.
-    * You must clearly mention the mdified works and indication of the previous works.
+    2. You must clearly mention the mdified works and indication of the previous works.
-    * You must be very careful not to imply any kind of endorsement,patronage or sponsorship in any medium.
+    3. You must be very careful not to imply any kind of endorsement,patronage or sponsorship in any medium.
+#### __Can a CC licensed work be used in the format other than the published one:__
+    1. Yes, these proposed licenses itself allows the licensee to use it meeting other conditions.
+    2. True, even with the case of NoDerivative licenses.
+    3. If the material is published in pdf format you can still use it in .doc or the .txt.

+You can still be more comfortable working with the licensed material having get to [know more] (https://creativecommons.org/faq/#for-licensees).